-- Packaging may be able to be disposed, recycled or reused in the capital city while it may not be possible in remote field locations.
+- Packaging may be able to be disposed, recycled or reused in the bigger cities where specific facilities exist, while it may not be possible in remote field locations.

-- Return shipping will not be expensive, as trucks and aircraft have to return empty anyway.
-But to capitalise on such opportunities the program is required to plan in advance so as not to cause unnecessary delays to transporters.
+- Return shipping is not considered expensive, as trucks and aircraft usually have to return empty after the distribution.
+In order to capitalise on such opportunities the programme requires appropriate planning in advance.

 Reverse Logistics in the Humanitarian Sector

 - downscaling of activities:

 - goods have to be moved to different programmes or disposed,

 - evacuation due to insecurity - may result in the suspension of activities when goods have already been purchased and have to be returned to the supplier or used in other programmes;

 - closure of programmes or handover of emergency response phase;

 - product recalls (goods re-called by the manufacturer);